-Your child isn’t perfect, but you get to see her through the bad times and the good times.
-You know she gets grumpy on occasion, but you also know that she can be unbelievably sweet, loving, and thoughtful.
+Your child isn’t perfect, but you get to see them through the bad times and the good times.
+You know they get grumpy on occasion, but you also know that they can be unbelievably sweet, loving, and thoughtful.

 You don’t get this same kind of insider info on Baby‘s friends.
 You see them for limited amounts of time, and it’s likely that it’s during high-energy or stressful times like playdates or daycare pickup.
 Many parents find themselves frustrated or just perplexed by the kids their child has chosen to be friends with.
 Maybe it’s their manners, the way they play, the volume they operate at, their messiness, or something else you can’t put your finger on.
 You just don’t like them!

 Yes, it’s normal, and no, it doesn’t make you a bad person.
 Parents have been dealing with this forever, since the first cave-toddlers invited their friends over for…dinosaur soup?
 (Disclaimer: this article has not been checked for historical accuracy.)

 Although you might not like one or several of your toddler’s friends, it’s a good idea to try to make nice with them.
 They’re still pretty tiny, after all, and they could grow up to be the best friends ever.
 Depending on the reason why a friend rubs you the wrong way, there could be a way for you to remedy the situation.
 The key to most less-than-perfect toddler friendships at this stage will be setting boundaries.

 Baby wants to have this friend over more than you’d like?
 Institute a rule about when or how often friends can come over.
 The friend doesn’t clean up their messes?
 Explain that in your house, everyone cleans up after themselves.
 Baby and their friends are probably still a little young to be rummaging through your pantry without asking or talking at top volume, but those problems will arise as Baby gets older, and “house rules” will be the answer then too.